 Dinacharya: Ritual Healing

 Dinacharya refers to daily ritual activities, dina meaning day and charya, to follow with devotion.
 When initiating a morning yoga practice, resist the urge to let it devolve into another item on your to-do list, let it be an invitation to the infinite potential available in every day.
 Let it connect you to your highest intentions without needing it to look or feel a certain way.
 There will be days when your practice is vigorous and energizing, and other days when you find yourself more meditative and still.
-Rather than imposing a particular style or external form, let your morning yoga practice grow into ritual and chances are it will bring you more joy.
+Rather than imposing a particular style or external form, let your morning ritual grow and chances are it will bring you more joy.

 Self Care: Divine Responsibility